 Financial instruments which potentially subject the Organization to concentrations of credit risks consist primarily of cash and cash equivalents and royalties receivable.
-The Organization monitors levels of federally insured cash deposits in various financial institutions.
-In the course of operations, cash deposits may from time to time exceed federally insured limits.
-As of June 30, 2013, cash balances did not exceed federally insured limits.
+The Organization places its cash and cash equivalents with high quality financial institutions, which at time may exceed federally insured limits.
+As of June 30, 2014, cash balances exceeded federally insured limits by approximately \$1 million.
+Management of the Organization periodically evaluates and has accepted the risk associated with uninsured cash balances.
+The Organization has not experienced any loss on such accounts.

-One sponsor accounted for approximately 35% of the total royalties receivable as of June 30, 2013, and three sponsors accounted for approximately 41% of total royalties receivable as of June 30, 2012.
-For the year ended June 30, 2012, one donor accounted for approximately 21% of revenue.
-No donor accounted for more than 10% of revenue for the year ended June 30, 2013.
+One sponsor accounted for approximately 19% of the total royalties receivable as of June 30, 2014, and one sponsor accounted for approximately 35% of total royalties receivable as of June 30, 2013.